MEET DR. TOM

 Institute for Transportation Research and Education Program Manager

 Degrees: Ph.D.
 Mechanical Engineering – 1990 NC State, MS Engineering Mechanics – 1973 Georgia Tech, BS Aerospace Engineering – 1970 Georgia Tech

 12 Years Teaching Undergraduate Engineering at NC State University

 7 Years as a Practicing Engineer Scientific-Atlanta, Fluor-Daniel, Burlington Industries

-Author of Marks’ Calculations for Machine Design, a companion to Marks’ Standard Handbook for Mechanical Engineers
+Co-Editor of two Mechanical Engineering Handbooks and a companion to Marks’ Handbook for Mechanical Engineers.